Home | Stories and Essays

 In Gritos (Grove Press: New York), Dagoberto

-Gilb's first non-fiction collection, the reader will discover
+Gilb's first non-fiction collection, the reader will

-and his worst instincts.
-The honesty and
+against himself, and his worst instincts.

-esoteric status of American literature.
+exclusive and esoteric status of American literature.
+These essays are truly gritos

 Gilb's literary battles begin, as they so often do, in